 Shipwreck Bar (South Friars Bay)

 A short taxi ride away, this rustic beach bar is known for casual food and ocean views.
-In addition, the relaxed island vibe makes it easy to combine lunch with a beach stop.
+In addition, the relaxed vibe makes it easy to combine lunch with a beach stop.

 Carambola Beach Club (South Friars Bay)

-Local Food Stalls in Basseterre
+Local Food Stalls

 Small stands around town serve roti, fish plates, BBQ, and fresh juices.
 These stalls are great for quick, budget-friendly bites.
 Moreover, they offer an easy way to sample authentic island flavors.

-Shopping Near the St. Kitts Cruise Port
+Shopping Near the St Kitts Cruise Port

 Port Zante Shopping Complex